Thanmaya-21/cervical-cancer-classification-cnn/notebook/README.md

-Jupyter notebooks for model training, evaluation, and analysis.
+This directory contains the source code and notebooks implementing deep learning models for multi-class cervical cancer image classification.